sajidahmed12/Road-Crack-Detection-Using-Instance-Segmentation-Roads360-v.2/README.md

 ---

 ## Objective
-In the case of the autonomous driving in Bangladesh , given an front camera view, the car needs to know where is the road and where are the Crackes on the road surface .
-In this project, we trained a neural network to label the pixels of a road in images, by using a Model YOLACT and trained with our Own collected images for road and Crack segmentation.
+Bangladesh has been fighting the issue of ensuring a safer road management system since its inception.
+Yet Bangladesh is suffering from an incapable and unattended road communication system.
+Building good-quality roads with sustainable materials covers only a part of maintaining and preserving a safe road system.
+But maintaining real-time observation and constant data collection about the routes is a must to ensure safe roads for safe commutation.
+Automation in real-time data collection about the road surface condition and providing analyzed feedback to the government and people can effectively reduce road accidents across the country.
+In this project, we present a smart system for road health monitoring.
+The two main branches of this project are Large-scale crowd-sourced data collection of road-surface condition through user application and Real-time feedback based on image segmentation to detect road-cracks and anomalies.
+We believe that such a crowd-sourcing-based platform will be highly effective in ensuring a safer commutation experience for citizens of Bangladesh.
+In autonomous driving in Bangladesh, given a front camera view, the car needs to know where the road is and Crackers on the road surface.
+In this project, we trained a neural network to label the pixels of a road in images by using a Model YOLACT and trained with our Own collected images for road and Crack segmentation.

 ### Demo video: